LincolnKermit/FVP/README.md

 <img src="https://cdn.discordapp.com/attachments/971040198945280000/973723397819338872/unknown.png"> </img>
 <h2> Launch it <h2>

-  <h4> type in the cmd at the path of the program : python server.py for name search<h4>
+  <h4> type in the cmd at the path of the program : python3 server.py for name search<h4>